All methods and materials used in plumbing must adhere to a set of standards known as the plumbing codes, a subset of construction codes.

 Adhering to Plumbing Codes

 When installing a plumbing system, keep in mind that the rough plumbing pipes should not be hidden or covered before inspection.
-The code enforcement officials need access to these pipes to ensure that there is code compliance during the setup of the plumbing system.
-Compliance with plumbing codes helps protect public health and safety of both yourself and your community.
+The code enforcement officials need access to these pipes to ensure code compliance during the setup of the plumbing system.
+This applies to commercial plumbing projects as well, where strict regulations ensure the safety and efficiency of large-scale plumbing installations.